Contents hide

 Modifying spray droplet size.

 By and large wetting agents reduce the spray drop size, while oil-based adjuvants tend to increase the drop size.
-When spraying, consider the nozzle selection, operating pressure, boom height, and also the prevailing weather conditions.
+When you spray, consider the nozzle selection, the operating pressure, boom height, and also the prevailing weather conditions.

-For the most part don’t rely solely on these for dealing with off-target drift.
+For the most part don’t rely solely on these to deal with off-target drift.
 Water-based sprays are the standard means of applying chemical sprays in the turf industry, and the aim is to use a specific-sized spray to get the best results.
 Drift occurs if droplets are too small.
-In contrast, if drops are too large they will tend to run off the target.
+In contrast, if drops are too large they will run off the target.

 Foam Markers and Colourants

-Foam markers are spray adjuvants that are used to see where you have sprayed without having to use a colourant.
-This helps avoid overlap when applying turf chemicals.
-Colourants such as Blue spray indicator are used as marker or indicator dyes to identify areas that have already been sprayed.
+Foam markers are spray adjuvants that you use to see where you spray without having to use a colourant.
+This helps avoid overlap when you apply turf chemicals.
+You use colourants such as Blue spray indicator as marker or indicator dyes to identify areas that you have already been sprayed.
 This is in contrast to turf pigments that are used as broad acre masking agents and also to stimulate growth.

 Spray Tank Cleaners

-Spray tank cleaners remove nasty residues that can be left after spraying.
-Tank cleaners are often based on sodium tripolyphosphate and these should always be used to clean a spray tank if it has been used with non selective herbicides like glyphosate.
+Spray tank cleaners remove nasty residues that can be left after you spray.
+Tank cleaners often contain sodium tripolyphosphate and you should always use these to clean a spray tank if it has been used with non selective herbicides like glyphosate.

 Ammonium Fertilizers